-Financial support: The study was funded by the Guide Dogs for the Blind Association (Project Grant: OR2006-03b) and Fight for Sight (Project Grant: 2014).
+Funding The study was funded by the Guide Dogs for the Blind Association (Project Grant: OR2006-03b) and Fight for Sight (Project Grant: 2014).
 This work was undertaken at UCL Institute of Child Health/Great Ormond Street Hospital and Moorfields Eye Hospital/UCL Institute of Ophthalmology, both of which are members of UCL Partners Academic Health Science Centre (AHSC), and both receive both receive a proportion of funding from the Department of Health's National Institute of Health Research (NIHR) Biomedical Research Centres funding scheme.
-Members of the team are supported by the

-Ulverscroft Foundation.
-Further support was received from the following sources: National Bion.

-anstitute of G1,

-arch Network.
-The La.

-on, Policy and Practice Progn.

-apported in part by the Medical Rese.

-apidemiology for Child Health (award G040).
-Institute of Health Research (NIHR) Biomedical Research Centre at Moorfields Eye Hospital NHS Foundation Trust and UCL Institute of Ophthalmology, and NIHR Central and East London Comprehensive Research Network.
+Members of the team are supported by the Ulverscroft Foundation.
+Further support was received from the following sources: National Institute of Health Research (NIHR) Biomedical Research Centre at Moorfields Eye Hospital NHS Foundation Trust and UCL Institute of Ophthalmology, and NIHR Central and East London Comprehensive Research Network.
 The Life Course Epidemiology and Biostatistics Section within the Population, Policy and Practice Programme at UCL Institute of Child Health was previously supported in part by the Medical Research Council in its capacity as the MRC Centre of Epidemiology for Child Health (award G0400546).